iftechfoundation/ifarchive-static/md/org-procedures.md

 After moving the file to `old`, rename it to include the (old) version number.
 That way, if *another* new version comes in, there's no filename collision in the `old` dir.

+After replacing an existing file, hit the "Uncache" button.
+This tells CloudFlare that a new version exists.
+(You don't have to do this when storing a new file -- only when there's an old version that CloudFlare might have cached.)

+Replacing a `.zip` file takes a certain amount of care, because zip files are *also* cached by the Unbox service.
+The best practice is:

+- Replace the zip file.
+- Hit "Rebuild".
+- Hit "Uncache" on the file.
+- Wait at least five minutes before visiting the Unbox "View contents" link!
+(This is the confusing bit.
+Unbox can take up to five minutes to notice a new file even after you've rebuilt and uncached.
+If you visit in that period, it might cache and display the *old* version.
+If that happens, roll your eyes, wait five minutes, and hit "Uncache" again.)
+(Or just don't visit "View contents" at all -- you don't really have to.)

 ### IFComp games

 IFComp is a special case.
 The `if-archive/games/competition20XX` folder always preserves the games *as they were released during IFComp*.